Ann Dunham: Family life and marriages

 On August 21, 1959, Hawaii became the 50th state to be admitted into the Union.
 Dunham's parents sought business opportunities in the new state, and after graduating from high school in 1960, Dunham and her family moved to Honolulu.
-Dunham enrolled at the University of Hawaii at Mānoa.
+Dunham enrolled at the University of Hawaiʻi at Mānoa.

 First marriage

 While attending a Russian language class, Dunham met Barack Obama Sr., the school's first African student.
-At the age of 23, Obama Sr. had come to Hawaii to pursue his education, leaving behind a pregnant wife, Kezia, and their infant son in his home town of Nyang'oma Kogelo in Kenya.
 Dunham and Obama Sr. were married on the Hawaiian island of Maui on February 2, 1961, despite parental opposition from both families.
 Dunham was three months pregnant.
 Obama Sr. eventually informed Dunham about his first marriage in Kenya but claimed he was divorced.
 Years later she discovered this was false.
 Obama Sr.'s first wife, Kezia, later said she had granted her consent for him to marry a second wife in keeping with Luo customs.

 On August 4, 1961, at the age of 18, Dunham gave birth to her first child, Barack Obama, in Honolulu.
 Friends in the state of Washington recall her visiting with her month-old baby in 1961.
 She studied at the University of Washington from September 1961 to June 1962, and lived as a single mother in the Capitol Hill neighborhood of Seattle with her son while her husband continued his studies in Hawaii.
-When Obama Sr. graduated from the University of Hawaii in June 1962, he left for Cambridge, Massachusetts, where he began graduate study at Harvard University in fall 1962.
+When Obama Sr. graduated from the University of Hawaiʻi in June 1962, he left for Cambridge, Massachusetts, where he began graduate study at Harvard University in fall 1962.
 Dunham returned to Honolulu and resumed her undergraduate education at the University of Hawaii with the spring semester in January 1963.
-During this time, her parents helped her raise the young Barack.
-Dunham filed for divorce in January 1964, which Obama Sr. did not contest.
+During this time, her parents helped her raise her child.
+Dunham filed for divorce in January 1964 and Obama Sr. did not contest.